 This location, Drangshlíð, is both a farm and a guesthouse.
 But the huge rock on their land is the home of elves and in Icelandic folklore, I found many elf-stories, which I told you about in another travel-blog:

-Some 30 km further east of Seljalandsfoss on ring-road 1, we arrived at the majestic Skógafoss waterfall.
+Some 30 km further east of Seljalandsfoss on ring road 1, we arrived at the majestic Skógafoss waterfall.
 Together these 2 beautiful waterfalls are the most popular natural sights here on the south coast of Iceland.
-There are many, many other beautiful sights here though, which I will be showing you in chronological order in an upcoming travel-blog.
+There are many, many other beautiful sights here though.

 Skógafoss is my favourite waterfall in Iceland.
 It is 60 m high and 25 m wide and often sports a double rainbow.
 We were in luck that the sun showed up and we got a faint rainbow.
 By Skógafoss I have even stood inside a whole circle of a rainbow!
 I have written a special travel-blog on Skógafoss, where you can see beautiful summer photos.